thin-edge/thin-edge.io-specs/src/software-management/README.md

 UC3: | "Sync SW List"
 --- | ---
 **Purpose** | Sync Software List of Cumulocity.
-In Cumulocity it has been replaced with the "Update Software".<br/> For now that use-case it out of scope for thin-edge.<br/> See also "Cumulocity Use Case: Sync Software List" in archbee: https://app.archbee.io/docs/9iGX1hbDjwAeMfyO9A3YE/UuDcppPEYlD9alaF7y_e7
+In Cumulocity it has been deprecated in favour of "Update Software".<br/> For now that use-case is out of scope for thin-edge.<br/> See also "Cumulocity Use Case: Sync Software List" in archbee: https://app.archbee.io/docs/9iGX1hbDjwAeMfyO9A3YE/UuDcppPEYlD9alaF7y_e7
 **Trigger** |

 &nbsp;